 Hannah Komlodi, B.AH, B.Ed. – Elementary Educator

-Hannah is a homeroom teacher, and is so excited to also be teaching drama to all of our ArtsCalibre students.
+Hannah is a homeroom teacher to our Maple class, and is so excited to also be teaching drama to all of our ArtsCalibre students.

 Born in the prairies, she went to high school in Victoria before heading east to the Queen’s Concurrent Education program, where she received her B. AH and B. Ed.
 During these years she stayed busy in student government, and transformed her casual interest in theatre into a lifestyle, acting in 7 productions, majoring in drama, and learning under some of Stratford’s best.
 One of her favourite roles was sword-wielding MacDuff in a gender-bent production of MacBeth.